-Until a few years ago, niobium-tin production worldwide did nor exceed 15 tons per year.
-As the ITER machine will absorb 600 tons of niobium-tin strands, production had to be stepped up by one order of magnitude
+Until a few years ago, niobium-tin production worldwide did nor exceed 15 tonnes per year.
+As the ITER machine will absorb 600 tonnes of niobium-tin strands, production had to be stepped up by one order of magnitude

 The superconducting capabilities of niobium-tin compound were discovered in the mid-1950s and for the better part of five decades its principal application was in the niche area of high field laboratory magnets.